dappforce/subsocial-parachain/README.md

 ## Run

-Take into account that you need to build a binary as described in the previous step.
+Please note that you need to build a binary as described in the previous step.

 Simply run and join the network: